catalinii/minisatip/README.md

 Configures minisatip for the current system (use ./configure --help for options)

-To cross compile, use something like (static compilation):
+To cross compile, use something like (static compilation), considering that mips-openwrt-linux-musl-gcc is the gcc executable for that platform:

-- ./configure --host=mips CC=/usr/src/./configure --host=mips --enable-static CC=/usr/src/openwrt/attitude_adjustment/staging_dir/toolchain-mips_r2_gcc-4.6-linaro_uClibc-0.9.33.2/bin/mips-openwrt-linux-gcc
+- ./configure --host=mips-openwrt-linux-musl --enable-static

 To compiles the application